Karen Mok: Films

 Mok gave her film debut in 1993 with a cameo role in the movie The Tigers – The Legend of Canton.
 Her first starring role was in 1995 together with Stephen Chow in A Chinese Odyssey.
 In the same year, she acted in Wong Kar Wai’s movie Fallen Angels, for which she received the award for Best Supporting Actress at the Hong Kong Film Award and the Golden Bauhinia Awards.
-In total, she starred in more than 40 movies.
+In total, she starred in more than 50 movies.

 Outside Greater China, she acted in the 2004 Hollywood production Around the World in 80 Days with Jackie Chan (credited as Karen Joy Morris, her birth name) and in the Thai horror movie The Coffin.
 She also played the female lead role in Keanu Reeves’ directorial debut Man of Tai Chi.

+2024 saw her returning to the film screens with her role as Cecilia Fong in the Hong Kong radiation-disaster thriller Cesium Fallout (焚城).

 Theatre and TV

 Throughout her career, Mok has frequently branched into adjacent areas of performances.
 In 2005/2006, she played the female lead Mimi in the 10th Anniversary Asian Tour of the Broadway musical Rent.
 In 2001, she supplied the voice of Princess Kida for the Cantonese dub of Walt Disney's Atlantis: The Lost Empire.
 In 2020, Mok sang the theme song of the Hong Kong TVB drama Flying Tiger II.
 The theme song, "呼吸有害, Breathing Is Hazardous", topped all radio, TV and digital platforms in Hong Kong, a first in Cantopop.

 In 2016 and 2017, she starred in the two reality TV productions Up Idol (我们来了), of Hunan Television and The Next (天籁之战), season 1 and season 2 (天籁之战 and 天籁之战 (第二季)), of Dragon Television.

-On 20 May 2021, Mok won the 星耀年度金曲 award with Breathing is Hazardous at Weibo Starlight Awards 2020.
+Selected subsequent appearances on TV shows were in 2023 for Hunan TV's / Mango TV's music variety show Infinity and Beyond 2023: Treasure Island Season (声生不息·宝岛季) as well as in 2025 at Zhejiang TV's music show National Music Unrivaled (国乐无双).

 Public image

 Special events

 She was a torch bearer for the 2008 Summer Olympics held in Beijing and performed at the opening and closing ceremonies.
 In 2016, she was awarded the title of Cultural Ambassador of the Italian city of Bergamo, being the first Chinese to be awarded this title.

-In 2023, Karen Mok celebrated the 30th anniversary of her career in show business with dedicated exhibitions in Hong Kong, Shanghai, Beijing, Taipei and Chengdu, titled "Reign of Moknificence", featuring materials from her careers across music, film and charity.